danilop/ai-doc-read-studio/README.md

 # AI Doc Read Studio

-A collaborative document review application using AI agents with Amazon Bedrock and Nova models for intelligent multi-agent discussions.
+A web-based collaborative document review application using AI agents with Amazon Bedrock and Nova models for intelligent multi-agent discussions.

 ## Features